isomerpages/moe-eunoiajc/pages/STRONGER – Pre University Seminar 2021.md

 ### Reflections

-> “Although having the programme online made it slightly difficult to get to know each other and to interact, most of us were able to get a much clearer understanding of our theme, sub-theme and area of focus.
+&gt; “Although having the programme online made it slightly difficult to get to know each other and to interact, most of us were able to get a much clearer understanding of our theme, sub-theme and area of focus.
 I was able to gain insight on how my group mates viewed Singapore and what they believed would make a kinder community.
 In addition, the short bonding sessions allowed us to get to know one another better and I have learnt many new things from the participants from the variety of schools.
 I am so excited to see what we have planned ahead of us as we continue to plan our deliverables!”

 ### Seraphina Low